-Our picks for the best fly fishing gear we tested in 2019.
+Our picks for the best fly fishing gear we tested for the season.

 Poncho Outdoors prides themselves on creating simple, high-quality, and affordable gear.
 A nickname for St.Francisco – the patron saint of animals, ecology, and conservation – “Poncho” is invested in treating you, and the world with honor and respect.
 The Client Shirt offers a sleek, professional twist to the classic fly-fishing shirt.
 It’s lightweight, breathable fabric wicks moisture away on a warm day and will leave you looking put-together, no matter how many hours you spent on the water.
 With magnet-closing pocket clasps, you can access your gear one-handed, and stay focused on the task at hand.
 The Client Shirt is the most versatile fishing shirt out there.
 Fishing trip?
 Check.
 Business meeting?
 Check-Check.
 Dinner Plans?
 Check.
 Heck, it’s so comfortable, you could probably sleep in it, too.

 Sure, fish have terrible eyesight, but we don’t have to play their game.
 Polarized sunglasses are any fisherman’s secret weapon, and Costa’s Reefton model are a perfect choice for fly fishermen in particular.
 Named after the West Coast New Zealand town with access to twelve different river systems, the Reefton exudes quiet strength and confidence.
 With tons of lens options, be sure to choose yours based on the light conditions you’ll most likely be fishing in – and you can also order lenses with your prescription to ensure that you’re seeing your best.
 Costa lenses can be purchased in glass or polycarbonate, so whether you want superior clarity or the most lightweight option, there is something for everybody.